-COVID-19 UPDATE: Please be aware that the average time from a claim being established to receiving a fully-adjudicated eligibility determination can take between 45-60 days.
-This is due in part to the high volume associated with the Pandemic, but also because the adjudications process requires detailed fact-finding and can include information provided by both the claimant, as well as the separating employer.
+COVID-19 UPDATE: Please be aware that the average time from a claim being established to receiving a fully-adjudicated eligibility determination can typically take between 45-60 days.
+This is due to the high volume associated with the Pandemic and the fact that the adjudications process requires detailed fact-finding and can include information provided by both the claimant, as well as the separating employer.
 Claims are adjudicated in the order in which they are received, and claimants should expect to hear from a fact-finder/adjudicator if more information is required in order to make a fair and impartial determination.
 Final determinations are mailed to all interested parties via the U.S. Postal Service.
 All eligibility determinations come with the right to appeal by either the claimant or the employer.
 Claimants should make sure to read fully the determination issued by the Department and the instructions for filing an appeal.
 Please be aware that the adjudication process is separate and apart from the unemployment insurance benefits program and customer representatives within the UI Claimant Assistance Center do not have access to adjudication information.

 Complete information regarding unemployment insurance determinations and the adjudication process can be found beginning on page 12 of the UI Claimant Handbook.